 The NUFFT Operator#

-This document gives a general overview of the Non-Uniform Fast fourier transform (NUFFT), and its application in MRI.
+This document gives a general overview of the Non-Uniform Fast fourier transform (NUFFT), and its application to MRI.

 The Non-Uniform Discrete Fourier Transform#